remyma/remyma.github.io/_posts/2018-01-03-karaf-custom-distribution-with-docker.markdown

 By karaf provisioning, we means : how to deploy and run your custom code in karaf ?

+Karaf is a powerful osgi runtime environment which you can use to run your java apps : web applications, api, integration services...
 There are several ways to deploy your code in karaf.
 It is described [here in the official documentation][karaf-provisioning]{:target="_blank"}.

 To sum up, the recommanded way to provision a karaf server is to package your application code as osgi features, then to install these features using karaf shell commands.